1 Bg 4-1972: Transcendental Knowledge

 > temporary.
 Both the material worlds and their inhabitants,

-> including the demigods and their worshipers, are bubbles
+> including the demigods, and their worshipers, are bubbles

 > in the cosmic ocean.
 In this world, however, human society